Jean Rapp: Life

-Rapp stayed in the line of fire: at Essling, he led the front of his fusiliers of the Garde impériale and carried the day; during the signing of the Treaty of Schönbrunn, he averted a planned attempt on Napoleon by the young Friedrich Staps; in Russia, he was wounded by four bullets at the battle of Moscow on 5–7 September 1812.
+Rapp stayed in the line of fire: at Essling, he led the front of his fusiliers of the Garde impériale and carried the day; during the signing of the Treaty of Schönbrunn, he averted a planned attempt on Napoleon by the young Friedrich Staps.
+Being fluent in German, Rapp acted as a translator for Staps as Napoleon personally interrogated Staps.
+In Russia, he was wounded by four bullets at the Battle of Borodino on 5–7 September 1812.
 He saved Napoleon's life a second time by repelling an attack of Don Cossacks near Maloyaroslavets and was again wounded at the passage of the Berezina, fighting alongside Ney in the rear guard.
 As governor of Danzig, Rapp held the town for a year after the Grande Armée left Russia.

 During the Hundred Days, Rapp rallied to Napoleon and was given command of V Corps, consisting of about 20,000 men.
 It was used to observe the border near Strasbourg, and to defend the Vosges.
 Ten days after the Battle of Waterloo (in which his corps took no part), he met some Coalition forces near Strasbourg and defeated them at the Battle of La Suffel.
 After the Waterloo Campaign, he offered his resignation several times, but was reinstated.
 Later, Rapp became a deputy of the department of Haut-Rhin and was appointed as treasurer of Louis XVIII in 1819.

 He died in Rheinweiler in Baden.
-His hometown of Colmar built a statue in his honor on the Champ de Mars with the inscription Ma parole est sacrée (my word of honour is sacred).
+His hometown of Colmar built a statue in his honour on the Champ de Mars with the inscription Ma parole est sacrée (my word of honour is sacred).
 Rapp's heart is kept in a shrine in the Église Saint-Matthieu, Colmar.